free001style/HIFIGAN/README.md

    python train.py
    ```

-It takes around hours to train model from scratch on A100 GPU.
+It takes around 3 days to train model from scratch on A100 GPU.

 ## Final results